 Jump back to the Table of Contents

-3. Places to Stay: Katong
+BEST Places to Stay in Katong

-Katong, also known as Joo Chiat, is the center of Peranakan culture and heritage.
+The neighborhood is the center of Peranakan culture and heritage.
 The Peranakans were the children of the first Chinese traders who came to Malaysia and Singapore centuries ago and the local Malay women whom they married.
 Peranakan culture is a mix of Chinese and Malay cultures in food, family traditions, art, and architecture.
-You’ll find that a lot of food tours focus on this area of Singapore.
 They’re known for their pastel-colored houses and ceramics.

-- Local neighborhood; not touristy
+– Local neighborhood that’s not so touristy

-- Beautiful architecture
+– Beautiful architecture – full of character

 - Quiet neighborhood

-- A few good mid-priced hotels with swimming pools
+– Mid-priced hotels have swimming pools

-- Not a lot of attractions
+– Not many attractions

 Budget Accommodations in Katong